Mondays from 12 - 2pm

 Eve-Lyn Hinckley’s academic interests focus on quantifying how interactions among biogeochemical, hydrological, and ecological processes affect nutrient cycling at multiple scales.
 She explores these interactions in a range of settings—including those where human influence is remote and where it is immediate.
 Eve’s foundation in conducting process-based studies at plot-to-regional scales has informed her more recent involvement in collaborative efforts to design and use network resources for addressing questions at broad scales.
 In all of her research endeavors, Eve enjoys collaborating with colleagues and practitioners who bring different perspectives to the research and are interested in working together to incorporate new scientific results into land management decisions.

 In the classroom, Eve emphasizes student engagement through lively discussions ranging from the details of biogeochemical cycles to historical and present day environmental issues.
 She is also firmly committed to increase hands-on research opportunities for undergraduates on campus and at CU’s long-term research sites in the Colorado Front Range.

 A Note to Prospective Graduate Students

-Dr. Hinckley is not accepting any new graduate students at this time.
+Dr. Hinckley is accepting applications for PhD students

 A Note to Prospective ENVD Honors Undergraduate Students